 - And many more.

-However, green and blue LCDs are the most common ones.
-The other colors are a bit difficult to obtain.
-In this tutorial, we are going to be using a 20×4 blue character LCD.
+Green and blue LCDs are the most common, however.
+The other colors can be difficult to obtain.
+In this tutorial, we are going to use a 20×4 blue character LCD.

-The arduino talks to the LCDs via the four data lines.
-Here, we are using the digital pins on the arduino to talk to the LCD and display what we want on it.
-Apart from these lines, there is a also an enable pin, RS pin and a RW pin.
-The backlight on the LCD is activated when you give 5V from the arduino to pin no 15 on the LCD and by grounding pin no 16.
+The Arduino talks to the LCDs via the four data lines.
+We use the digital pins on the Arduino to talk to the LCD and display what we want on it.
+Apart from these lines, there is a also an enable pin, RS pin, and an RW pin.
+The backlight on the LCD is activated when you give 5V from the Arduino to pin 15 on the LCD and by grounding pin 16.
 Apart from this, you also need a 10K potentiometer to adjust the contrast of the LCD.

-Before you start following this arduino LCD tutorial, you need to first solder the 16 pin male headers on to the LCD.
-You can then either use a 16 pin female header to connect to the arduino.
-Or just use female to female connectors to connect to the arduino pins.
-And it will also be easier, if you use a breadboard for interfacing it the first time, it’s easiest to use a breadboard.
+The first step to this Arduino LCD tutorial is to first solder the 16 pin male headers on to the LCD.
+You can then use either a 16 pin female header to connect to the Arduino or just use female to female connectors.
+If you are for interfacing an Arduino for the first time, it’s easiest to use a breadboard.

-The first step that you need to do before working on the LCD, is to check it.
-For this, do the connections as shown in the above diagram.
-Connect pin no 15 on the LCD to arduino’s 5V pin.
-Next, connect pin no 16 on the LCD to arduino’s GND pin.
-These pins are used to power the backlight of the LCD.
+The first thing you need to do before working on the LCD is to check it.
+For this, do the connections as shown in the diagram above.
+Connect pin 15 on the LCD to Arduino’s 5V pin.
+Next, connect pin 16 on the LCD to the Arduino’s GND pin.
+These pins are used to power the LCD’s backlight.

-Now, you need to setup the logic for the LCD.
-For doing this, connect pin no 1 of the LCD to arduino’s GND pin.
-And pin no 2 of the LCD to arduino’s 5V pin.
+Next, you need to set up the logic for the LCD.
+To do this, connect pin 1 on the LCD to the Arduino’s GND pin.
+Then, connect pin 2 on the LCD to the Arduino’s 5V pin.
 Next, you need to set up the contrast adjusting potentiometer.
-Take the 10K potentiometer and connect the first terminal to arduino’s 5V pin.
-The second terminal (middle pin) to the LCD’s pin no 3.
-And the third terminal to arduino’s GND pin.
-Please check out the above diagram for the connections.
+Take the 10K potentiometer and connect the first terminal to the Arduino’s 5V pin and the second terminal (middle pin) to the LCD’s pin 3 and the third terminal to the Arduino’s GND pin.

-Next, power up the arduino.
+Next, power up the Arduino.
 You will notice that the backlight on the LCD turns ON.
-And also, when you turn the knob on the potentiometer, the character blocks on the LCD turns bright/dim.
-Check out the picture on the bottom to see what I am talking about.
-If you were able to observe this, then it means that you’re LCD is correctly set up.
+Also, when you turn the knob on the potentiometer, the character blocks on the LCD turn bright/dim.
+Check out the picture on below to see what I’m talking about.
+If you your LCD displayed what is shown in the photo below, it means that your LCD is correctly set up!
 If you were not able to achieve this, double check your connections and your potentiometer.

-Now, we need to connect the data lines and other pins for working with the LCD.
-Check out the connection diagram given below.
-Interconnect the arduino and the LCD as shown in the diagram.
+Now, we need to connect the data lines and other pins that work with the LCD.
+Check out the connection diagram below.

-First, let us start connecting the control wires for the LCD.
-Connect the LCD’s pin no 5 (RW) to arduino’s GND pin.
+Let’s start with connecting the control wires for the LCD.
+Connect the LCD’s pin 5 (RW) to the Arduino’s GND pin.
 This pin is not used, and serves as the Read/Write pin.
-Next, connect the LCD’s pin no 4 (RS) to arduino’s digital pin 7.
-The RS pin is used to tell the LCD whether we are sending data to it or commands (to change the position of the cursor).
-Next, connect the LCD’s pin no 6 (EN) to arduino’s digital pin 8.
-EN is the enable pin on the LCD, which is used to tell the LCD that data is ready for reading.
+Next, connect the LCD’s pin 4 (RS) to the Arduino’s digital pin 7.
+The RS pin is used to tell the LCD whether we are sending it data or commands (to change the position of the cursor).
+Next, connect the LCD’s pin 6 (EN) to the Arduino’s digital pin 8.
+EN is the enable pin on the LCD, this is used to tell the LCD that data is ready for reading.

 Next, we have to connect the four data pins on the LCD.
-Connect the LCD’s pin no 14 (DB7) to arduino’s digital pin 12.
-Then, LCD’s pin no 13 (DB6) to arduino’s digital pin 11.
-Next, the LCD’s pin no 12 (DB5) to arduino’s digital pin 10.
-And then the LCD’s pin no 11 (DB4) to arduino’s digital pin 9.
+Connect the LCD’s pin 14 (DB7) to the Arduino’s digital pin 12.
+Then, connect the LCD’s pin 13 (DB6) to the Arduino’s digital pin 11.
+Next, the LCD’s pin 12 (DB5) to the Arduino’s digital pin 10, then the LCD’s pin no 11 (DB4) to the Arduino’s digital pin 9.

-That’s it, you have finished wiring up the LCD to the arduino.
-And you will notice that there are four unconnected pins between the control pins and the data pins on the LCD, as shown.
+That’s it, you’ve finished wiring up the LCD to the Arduino.
+You will notice that there are four unconnected pins between the control pins and the data pins on the LCD, as shown below.

-Step 3: Uploading the code to the arduino LCD
+Step 3: Upload the Code to the Arduino LCD

-We can now try displaying something on the LCD through the arduino.
-Before you do that, you need to download the arduino LiquidCrystal library.
-You can get it from here: LiquidCrystal.
+We can now try displaying something on the LCD through the Arduino.
+Before you do that, you need to download the Arduino LiquidCrystal library.
 Next, you need to extract the “LiquidCrystal” folder from the download file.
-And then, copy and paste the “LiquidCrystal” folder inside the arduino’s directory, an example of the final outcome directory: arduino-1.0.5librariesLiquidCrystal.
+Then, copy and paste the “LiquidCrystal” folder inside the Arduino’s directory, an example of the final outcome directory should look like this: arduino-1.0.5librariesLiquidCrystal.

 Please note: If you are using a 16×2 LCD, please edit the lcd.begin(20,4) to lcd.begin(16,2).